fghaas/hp-ha-guide/README.md

 Contributions (under [CC-BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) terms) and comments are very welcome.

-For comments, please use [Notes](https://github.com/blog/622-inline-commit-notes).
+For comments on existing content, please use [Notes](https://github.com/blog/622-inline-commit-notes).

+If you would like to see a specific performance issue covered, please file an [Issue](https://github.com/fghaas/hp-ha-guide/issues).

 For contributions, please [fork this repository](http://help.github.com/fork-a-repo/), make and push your changes, and then [issue a pull request](http://help.github.com/send-pull-requests/).